 Don’t Focus On the Time

 Like I mentioned above, we can’t really tell how long depersonalization or derealization will last.
-It depends on your nervous system recovering and it’s not something you can directly control.
-Trying to control something which is not under our direct control can only lead to frustration.
+It depends on your nervous system’s recovery and it’s not something you can directly control.
+Trying to control something that is not under your direct control can only lead to frustration.

 Patience is one of the most desired qualities you must aim to cultivate.
 Patience along with an attitude of acceptance goes a long way in your recovery.

 In short, the fastest way to recover from depersonalization and derealization is to give up the desire to recover quickly and instead be more patient.
 That’s the DP/DR recovery paradox.
 The more pressure we put on ourselves to recover quickly, the longer it can take to recover.
-Instead, if we give up our obsession to recover quickly and let the nervous system do its healing magic, the less time we spend getting stuck with DP/DR.
+Instead, if we give up our obsession to recover quickly and let the nervous system do its healing magic, we will spend less time getting stuck with DP/DR.